 Stage Opportunity to get involved Development of evidence base (if needed) and preparation of draft SPD This may involve a range of different consultation and engagement activities depending on the topics and coverage of the SPD.
 Public consultation on the draft supplementary planning document (Regulation 12 & 13) This is the key stage to shape the content of document.
 We will consult for a minimum of six weeks on draft supplementary planning documents.
 (The Regulations state that the period for parties to submit representations must be not less than four weeks.)
+We will consider the representations received and amend the SPD as considered appropriate.
 Adoption of the supplementary planning document by the Council (Regulation 14) This is the final stage where the plan is formally adopted by the Council and an adoption statement is published.
 The Council is required to inform anyone who asked to be notified and will also inform those on our planning policy contact database.